JaniL/vr/README.md

 http://www.vr.fi/fi/index/palvelut/mobiilipalvelut/popup_asemien_tunnukset.html

-Also, the service also gives you information about whetever train in canceled or why it is delayed with code names.
+Also, the service also gives you information about whetever train is canceled or why it is delayed with code names.

 The list of them is available at Finnish Transport Agency's site: